Academic vs. Professional Degrees

 Is graduate school right for me?

-How do I choose a graduate school?
+How do I choose a school?

 Other important ways to evaluate programs